THE FREEDOM OF SINGLENESS

 Seek to have your whole family involved in whatever the Lord sends you to do.
 Dual military couples might spend more time than others working to discern what to volunteer for, how long both might stay in the military, and how to use their various gifts to serve the military society.

 If you are convinced that you and your family are called to serve within the military community, then meet together in Pray-Discover-Obey sessions to see how you can get everyone invested in the mission God has put before you.
 These PDO meetings might be monthly or quarterly but should be repeated at least annually.
-In the PDO process, it is helpful to hear from the different perspectives of family members and to think about possible family adjustments that are needed.
+In the PDO process, it is helpful to hear from the different perspectives of family members and consider possible family adjustments that are needed.
 PDO gives each person the opportunity to talk through expectations and apprehensions.

 You can strategize ways your whole family can equip and prepare themselves to serve as effectively as possible in your mission field.
 What are ways you can train and equip yourselves for perseverance and sustainment in the field (Hebrews 10:36)?